GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 [`document.domain`](https://developer.mozilla.org/docs/Web/API/Document/domain)
 was designed to get or set the origin's hostname.

 On Chrome, websites will be unable to set `document.domain`.
-They will need to use alternative approaches such as `postMessage()` or Channel Messaging API to communicate cross-origin.
+You will need to use alternative approaches, such as `postMessage()` or the Channel Messaging API, to communicate cross-origin.
 We're targeting Chrome 101 to ship this change at the earliest, but this is dependent on the response to the [Intent to Ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/_oRc19PjpFo/).